 - Fabulous floor mats – Last but not least, erasing every trace of winter from your car’s carpet mats doesn’t have to be difficult.
-Instead, it’s simply a case of removing them from your car, spring them with stain remover and giving it an hour or so to get to work.
-After which, simply toss them in the washing machine on a warm cycle and presto…good as new!
+Simply remove them from your car, spray them with stain remover and give it an hour or so to work.
+Afterwards, toss them in the washing machine on a warm cycle and presto…good as new!

-If this all sounds far too much like hard work you can schedule a professional auto detail with Rhinelander Collision Center and have us handle the dirty work for you!
-Call us on 715-369-1144 today.
+If this all sounds like too much hard work, call us to schedule a professional auto detail and we’ll handle the dirty work for you!